Quebec nationalism: 1960s

-Quebec nationalism for the Francophones was on the rise at this time not only within the province but on a global scale as well.
-Quebec nationalism in the 1960s stemmed from the ideology of decolonization; this new type of nationalism was based on ideas happening on a global scale.
-Because of the new openness of the province, travelers and people of the church were encouraged to go and learn the ways of life in other parts of the world and then return to share, compare, and incorporate the ideologies into their lifestyle.
+Québécois nationalism, a Francophone movement, was on the rise at this time, inspired by the global context.
+It was seen as an extension of contemporary decolonization movements; the intellectual basis of this new expression of nationalism among Francophones incorporated foreign influences.
+The province's newfound openness sparked greater curiosity among those in the province who had been long-isolated culturally; they felt encouraged to go and learn the ways of life in other parts of the world and then return to share, compare, and incorporate the ideologies into their lifestyle.

-The oppression of Francophones was also something that Lesage wanted to bring to light and change because of the longstanding cultural and society tension between the Francophones and Anglophones.
-Lesage had the desire to change the role that the state had over the province.
-He no longer wanted economic inferiority of French Canadians and the Francophone society, but rather evolving organized labor, educational reform, and the modernization of political process.
+The perceived oppression of Francophones, particularly in the economic arena, was something that Lesage wanted to bring to light and change because of longstanding cultural and society tensions between Francophones and Anglophones, the province's two historic linguistic groups.
+Lesage desired to change the role that the state in the province.
+He believed the state was the engine to end the relative economic dispossession of French Canadians and Francophone society, bolstering organized labor, promoting educational reform, and modernizing the political process.

-There were many issues that the province had during this time due to the imbalance between the Francophones and Anglophones on a variety of levels.
-Even though the Francophones outnumbered the Anglophones, the Francophones were still seen as a minority.
-This oppression however dated further back than just the 1960s.

-The province has a history of colonization and conquest that is complex and multi layered.
-The past history of this province can be seen in the city's landscape marked with a variety of memoir commemorating the overtaking powers.
+Linguistic tensions endured in the province during this period due to the imbalance between the Francophones and Anglophones on a variety of levels.
+Even though the Francophones outnumbered the Anglophones, a significant number of Francophones saw themselves as oppressed; an oppressed majority that was outmatched by a small, Anglophone elite.
+Colonial cirumstances that led to this reality dated further back than recent decades.
+The province has a history of colonization and conquest that remains complex and multi-layered.